alebarberis/alebarberis.github.io/_pages/about.md

 ---

 <br>

-Hi everyone, my name is Alessandro and I am a senior bioinformatician working in the [Nuffield Department of Surgical Sciences](https://www.nds.ox.ac.uk/).
+Hi everyone, my name is Alessandro and I am a senior bioinformatician working in the [Nuffield Department of Surgical Sciences](https://www.nds.ox.ac.uk/) at the [University of Oxford](http://www.ox.ac.uk/).

 My main research activity is related to the development and application of machine learning (ML) techniques to clinical cohorts.